Teaching Groups to Fly with Air Surf (Walkalong) Gliders.

 Like all good science discovery stories, walkalong gliding history is full of people with unconventional ways of looking at the world, catastrophic and fortuitous accidents, serendipitous insights, cross-pollination, community and collaboration.
 You can see interviews with the historical innovators here.
 And a little farther down the page you can see links to You Tube videos of other people doing interesting things with walkalong gliders.

-I don't have good lesson plans or “Common Core Standards, though, if somebody is good at that sort of thing I'll post them here.
+I don't have good lesson plans; though if somebody is good at that sort of thing I'll post them here.